 - Divide the batter between the 3 cake tins, level slightly and bake for 22-25 minutes until the sponge springs back when lightly pressed or a skewer comes out clean

-- Let cool in the tins for 2 minutes, then remove from the tins, peal off the baking parchment from the bottom of each sponge cake and let cool completely on a wire rack
+- Let cool in the tins for 2 minutes, then remove from the tins, peel off the baking parchment from the bottom of each sponge cake and let cool completely on a wire rack

 - Use a pestle and mortar to crush the sea salt to a powder

 - Using electric beaters whip the butter and icing sugar together - add the icing sugar 1 tbsp at a time

 - Beat in the honey, followed by the powdered salt